Dr. Karisa Tang

 D.V.M, University of California, Davis

-M.S., veterinary clinical medicine, University of Illinois, Urbana-Champaign
+M.S., Veterinary Clinical Medicine, University of Illinois, Urbana-Champaign

-B.S., biology, University of California, Los Angeles
+B.S., Biology, University of California, Los Angeles

 “Whether it’s a six-inch American bullfrog or a 700-pound sea lion, we ensure the highest standards of professional care and welfare for the animals that call Shedd home.”

 She earned her bachelor’s from the University of California, Los Angeles and doctorate from the University of California, Davis, and received a master’s in veterinary clinical medicine from the University of Illinois, Urbana-Champaign.
+She also is a Diplomate from The American College of Zoological Medicine, which makes her a board-certified specialist and one of fewer than 30 in the world focused on aquatic medicine.